Healthcare Insights

 Durable medical equipment (DME) refers to medically necessary equipment and supplies prescribed by healthcare providers for use in the home.
 DME supports patients in managing chronic conditions, recovering from illness or injury, or maintaining daily function, whether the need is short-term or long-term.

-Definitive Healthcare tracks physician ordering activity for DME using the Atlas All-Payor Claims dataset.
-Based on this data, we identified the top 10 most frequently ordered categories of DME and orthotics by share of total orders in 2024.
+Definitive Healthcare tracks physician ordering activity for DME and orthotics using the Atlas All-Payor Claims dataset.
+Based on this data, we identified the top 10 most frequently ordered categories of DME and orthotics by share of total orders in 2025, the most recent full year for which data is available.

 Fig. 1 Data is from the Atlas All-Payor Claims dataset.
-Data accessed April 2025.
-Note: This analysis reflects provider-initiated orders billed through insurance and does not include equipment patients may have purchased directly without a claim.
+Data accessed March 2026.
+Note: This analysis reflects provider-initiated orders billed through insurance during 2025 and does not include equipment patients may have purchased directly without a claim.

 While DME is typically billed under HCPCS codes beginning with “E,” orthotic and prosthetic items often fall under “L” codes.
 Though not always considered DME from a reimbursement standpoint, these items are commonly ordered alongside DME and serve similar functions in patient care, such as supporting mobility and daily activities.
 We've included both categories to provide a broader view of provider-ordered equipment and supports.